How I installed every Garuda spin on one partition

 This is also a great way to enjoy having multiple desktop environments.
 Installing one desktop environment on top of another can cause conflicts and breakages, many of which can be difficult to troubleshoot.
 Keeping them as separate installations allows you to configure each system as deeply as you wish without having to worry about breaking something on another desktop environment.

 Thanks to subvolumes, it is easy to share files or directories between your systems.
-Multiple systems can share a common subvolume, as described in this topic, or If you need something from your other installation that isn't stored on a shared resource you can always just reach into its subvolume and grab it.
+Multiple systems can share a common subvolume, or If you need something from your other installation that isn’t stored on a shared resource you can always just reach into its subvolume and grab it.

 Above all, I found this project to be a fun way to learn more about the interesting and complex features of Btrfs.